ParkerMedlin/LotNumGenerator-Macros/Update_Notes.md

 # Update Notes

+### 1-5-2022 AGAIN
+ - Added a dialog box to labelPrinter sub so it doesn't automatically print the whole pre-calculated quantity of labels.

 ### 1-5-2022
  - Added NumLock module so that I could re-enable NumLock after the labelPrinter Sub, which for some reason started turning off NumLock after i changed it to print the labels in bartender with Sendkeys.